lemire/zone_benchmarks/README.md

 knot3.3.4                                     :   0.19 GB/s ( 0 %)   3.16 GHz  17.06 c/b  23.45 i/b   1.37 i/c
 ```

+Note that the benchmark involves disk access.
+However, if you have enough memory, we expect that the zone file
+will remain in disk cache.

 ## Running just some benchmarks

 An additional string parameter might be used as a filter: